 Pull Up Points

 We’ll start with the pull-up.
 From a generalised point of view, we’re talking about a standard, wide-grip pull-up on a bar with no assistance or added weight, so it’s just you and the bar.
 We’re also assuming your form is great too!

 One of the most significant arguments in favour of the pull-up vs the lat pulldown is that it’s an incredibly effective compound exercise.
 It tests your upper body strength and is a real feat of strength in general.
 No muscle can be undertrained for you to be able to pull it off properly and with good form, and even more so for you to be able to do a full set!

 It means you have to use more than just your back.
 You need to really utilise your lats more than anything else, of course, but your biceps, traps, pecs, delts, you name it, they’re all involved and working together to lift you above that bar and safely back down again.
 It’s a true challenge and a huge upper-body exercise.

 Another key advantage that the pull-up has vs the lat pulldown is that the movement is far more natural.
 Using the weight the pulldown offers is much more restricted and less functional.

-The training and strength that it offers is much more practical too, with real situational uses and transferable strength across your entire body rather than just your lats.
-This does mean though that you can’t start light or increase the weight, you just get rep changes.
+The training and strength that it offers are much more practical, too, with real situational uses and transferable strength across your entire body rather than just your lats.
+This means that you can’t start light or increase the weight; you just get rep changes or adjustments.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.